rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 This post will be mostly a high level rant.
 I want to talk a bit about what is possible.
 Some of the discussion will not be very relevant to TS as the language lacks the capabilities.
 I think these topics are still relevant to TS developers as the ideas behind these concepts can still be useful.
+Simply put, my goal is to discuss how types (including advanced stuff) can be used in TS.

-Like all of my other posts in the series, this one is a big longish and make take some effort to read.
+Like all of my other posts in the series, this one is a big longish and tries to cover a lot of ground.
 I hope you will find it worth the effort.

 Some readers may disagree when reading this post.
 You may have valid reasons for disagreeing with me.
 Please let me know what they are.